learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/introduction.md

 You also can't set a variable to something and then set it to something else later.
 If you say that `a` is 5, you can't say it's something else later because you just said it was 5.
 What are you, some kind of liar?
-So in purely functional languages, a function has no side-effects.
+So in purely functional languages, a function has no side effects.
 The only thing a function can do is calculate something and return it as a result.
 At first, this seems kind of limiting but it actually has some very nice consequences: if a function is called twice with the same parameters, it's guaranteed to return the same result.
 That's called referential transparency and not only does it allow the compiler to reason about the program's behavior, but it also allows you to easily deduce (and even prove) that a function is correct and then build more complex functions by gluing simple functions together.